bkulawska/flux-19/README.md

 <img src="images/demo/kubectl2.png">

-We can also visit the public IP address of the Load Balancer to see if our application is working:
+We can also visit the public IP address of the Load Balancer to see if our application working:

 <img src="images/demo/app_before.png">